 Public transport networks that move citizens without cars.
 Metro lines connecting residential to commercial/office areas.
 Bus feeder routes to metro stations.
 Train for intercity connections.
 Multi-modal hubs (bus + metro + train) maximize efficiency.

-Best with: Metro stations, Bus Depots, Multi-modal hubs, Monorail Stat focus: Metro coverage > Bus feeders > Train connections
+Best with: Metro stations, Bus Depots, Multi-modal hubs, Monorail — see our builds guide for full setup.
+Stat focus: Metro coverage > Bus feeders > Train connections

 Industrial Zone (A-Tier)